 Figuring out what to study can be bewildering, and it's easy to get confused by all the strange names for tertiary-level courses.
 To help you figure out what sort of course is right for you, we've written this short guide to the different types of qualifications and where they sit on the New Zealand Qualification Framework (NZQF).

-University Entrance (UE) describes the minimum requirement for entry into degree-level study at a New Zealand university, although you may be accepted via a Discretionary Entrance pathway or after completing a Foundation Certificate.
+University Entrance (UE) describes the minimum requirement for entry into degree (Level 7 or 8) study at a New Zealand university, although you may be accepted via a Discretionary Entrance pathway or after completing a Foundation Certificate.
 University Entrance builds on the NCEA Level 3 certificate by requiring you to have 42 of your Level 3 credits in subjects that have been approved as preparation for university-level study.

 To be awarded the NCEA Level 3 Certificate you need: